ActiveVisionLab/gaussctrl/README.md

 In our experiments, We sampled 40 views randomly from the entire dataset to accelerate the method, which is set in `gc_datamanager.py` by default.
 We split the entire set into 4 subsets, and randomly sampled 10 images in each subset split.
 Feel free to decrease/increase the number to see the difference by modifying `--pipeline.datamanager.subset-num` and `--pipeline.datamanager.sampled-views-every-subset`.
 Set `--pipeline.datamanager.load-all` to `True`, if you want to edit all the images in the dataset.

-## View Results Using NeRFStudio Viewer
+## :camera: View Results Using NeRFStudio Viewer
 ```bash
 ns-viewer --load-config {outputs/.../config.yml}
 ```

-## Render Your Results
+## :movie_camera: Render Your Results
-- Render the all the dataset views.
+- Render all the dataset views.
 ```bash
 ns-gaussctrl-render dataset --load-config {outputs/.../config.yml} --output_path {render/EXPEIMENT_NAME}
 ```